NiklasPhabian/dissertation/mds/C1_OCCUR.md

 # Abstract {- #c1_abstract}
-(+OCCUR) is a web service that creates identifiers and citations for data served by (+OPeNDAP) servers.
+The (+OCCUR) is a web service that creates identifiers and citations for data served by (+OPeNDAP) servers.
 As a partial implementation of the (+RDA) (+WGDC) guidelines, it addresses the need to identify arbitrary subsets of revisable datasets. (+OCCUR) creates identifiers from a combination of an (+OPeNDAP) query and timestamp and saves a hash of the query's result set. (+OCCUR) can then dereference these identifiers to access the data via (+OPeNDAP) and generate human-readable citation snippets.
-When accessing data via an identifier, (+OCCUR) compares the saved hash with the hash of the retrieved data to determine whether the data has changed since it was cited. (+OCCUR) uses CiteProc to generate citation snippets from the identifier's (+OPeNDAP) query, timestamp, dataset-level metadata provided by the (+OPeNDAP) server, and optionally the result set hash.
+When accessing data via an identifier, (+OCCUR) compares the saved hash with the hash of the retrieved data to determine whether the data has changed since it was cited. (+OCCUR) uses CiteProc to generate citation snippets from the identifier's (+OPeNDAP) query, timestamp, dataset-level metadata provided by the (+OPeNDAP) server, and optionally the query result set hash.

 \clearpage
 \glsresetall